-Exploring New Horizons: Building Internal Evaluation Capacity and Systems
+Exploring New Horizons: Building Evaluation Capacity From the Ground Up

 Leaders of an environmental education group recognized the need to document their participants’ outcomes, after a long reliance on anecdotal evidence.
 There were many challenges: None of the staff possessed evaluation experience, some resisted the notion of “testing” participants, the program’s remote site had poor access to technology, and it would be impractical to evaluate all the program’s participants.
 Assistance was sought to develop the group’s first internal program evaluation system.
 The project involved designing and piloting a pre-/post-questionnaire along with feasible sampling, data collection and analytical methods.

 “This project was a good first step for us.
 We learned a lot about the organizational capacity needed for evaluation.
 It helped staff better understand what evaluation is and why we need to do it.
 The preliminary survey findings will help reduce staff resistance to data collection.”—Tracey Weiss, Executive Director, Exploring New Horizons

 Leaders of this agency’s family resource center sought assistance to develop more effective program evaluation tools and methods.
 With improved internal monitoring systems, leaders felt that staff and other internal stakeholders—as well as funders and other external stakeholders—would gain greater understanding of the program’s impact on its clients.
 Not only would better data help the program attract and maintain financial resources, it would save valuable staff resources by streamlining and/or eliminating some of the existing evaluation methods.

 “I really appreciate all the dissecting work of our evaluation forms and processes.
 It’s been eye-opening to dive in and untangle things [and develop] something much more manageable.
 Thanks for helping us with this hard work and leaving behind an improved program.”—Lena Yu, Joy Lok Manager, WuYee Children’s Services